Choosing an AMS Member School

 The AMS Pathway of Continuous School Improvement

 The AMS Pathway of Continuous School Improvement supports schools in their ongoing commitment to providing and sustaining quality Montessori programs.
 We encourage all of our member schools to participate, and provide them with coaching services and other valuable resources to help them on their journey.
-Schools participating in the Pathway have a seal, indicating their step level, in our School Locator.
+Schools participating in the Pathway have a seal, indicating their stage, in our School Locator.

-The Pathway has 10 steps:
+The Pathway has 4 stages:

 For more detailed information about each step level, visit our Pathway of Continuous School Improvement webpage.

 About 15% of our member schools share the distinction of being AMS-accredited.
 Accreditation by the American Montessori Society is an affirmation that a school is implementing best practices in Montessori education, as well as in areas of health and safety, finance, and administration.
 It is the gold standard of Montessori education.
 You will know a school is AMS-accredited if it has an “Accredited” seal in our School Locator.
-The seal also says Pathway Step 10.

 Finding the School That’s Right for You